phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 (We don't provide UEFI support at the moment, but we would love to!
 If you'd like to help, please tell us in the [Github issue](https://github.com/phil-opp/blog_os/issues/349).)

 ## A Minimal Kernel
 Now that we roughly know how a computer boots, it's time to create our own minimal kernel.
-Our goal is to create a disk image that prints a green “Hello” to the screen when booted.
+Our goal is to create a disk image that prints a teal “Hello World!” to the screen when booted.
 For that we build upon the [freestanding Rust binary] from the previous post.

 As you may remember, we built the freestanding binary through `cargo`, but depending on the operating system we needed different entry point names and compile flags.
 That's because `cargo` builds for the _host system_ by default, i.e. the system you're running on.
 This isn't something we want for our kernel, because a kernel that runs on top of e.g. Windows does not make much sense.
 Instead, we want to compile for a clearly defined _target system_.

 ### Target Specification
 Cargo supports different target systems through the `--target` parameter.
-The target is decribed by a so-called _[target triple]_, which describes the CPU architecture, the vendor, the operating system, and the [ABI].
+The target is described by a so-called _[target triple]_, which describes the CPU architecture, the vendor, the operating system, and the [ABI].
 For example, the `x86_64-unknown-linux-gnu` means a `x86_64` CPU, no clear vendor and a Linux operating system with the GNU ABI.
 Rust supports [many different target triples][platform-support], including `arm-linux-androideabi` for Android or [`wasm32-unknown-unknown` for WebAssembly](https://www.hellorust.com/setup/wasm-target/).

 [target triple]: https://clang.llvm.org/docs/CrossCompilation.html#target-triple
 [ABI]: https://stackoverflow.com/a/2456882
 [platform-support]: https://forge.rust-lang.org/platform-support.html

 For our target system, however, we require some special configuration parameters (e.g. no underlying OS), so none of the [existing target triples][platform-support] fits.
-Fortunately Rust allows us to define our own target through a JSON file.
+Fortunately, Rust allows us to define our own target through a JSON file.
 For example, a JSON file that describes the `x86_64-unknown-linux-gnu` target looks like this:

 ```json
 {